Top 10 Supermassive Games' Horror Games, Ranked

 3º - The Dark Pictures: House of Ashes

 The Dark Pictures: House of Ashes is a unique combination of military action and supernatural horror, this time set within the Iraq War, where soldiers and archaeologists find themselves trapped in an ancient, monster-infested temple.
 The underground setting establishes a tense, claustrophobic atmosphere, while choice-based gameplay keeps players on edge, with decisions leading to life-or-death consequences.
-Though some of the choices feel less impactful than in previous entries, the pacing is strong, balancing equal amounts of exploration and quick-time events.
-Strong character development and presentation combine to make House of Ashes a suspenseful horror experience that fans of the anthology series will remember for quite some time.
+Although some of the choices may feel less impactful than in previous entries, the pacing is strong, balancing equal amounts of exploration and quick-time events.
+Strong character development and presentation combine to make House of Ashes a suspenseful horror experience that fans of the anthology series will remember for a long time.

 2º - The Quarry

 The Quarry is an interactive horror game that captures the spirit of a classic teen slasher.
-Join nine camp counselors on their last night to unravel a terrifying mystery in this summer camp.
-The game shines with its cinematic presentation, stunning graphics, and solid voice acting from a talented cast.
-Like Until Dawn, the branching choices and butterfly effect system create high replay value, as a choice might come to one of many different directions, counting life and death.
-Some pacing issues do come up, especially in the more slow-burning parts, but where it counts, The Quarry really knows how to build tension and provide an extremely memorable horror experience.
-Perfect for those who love narrative driven and choice heavy games.
+Join nine camp counselors on their last night as they attempt to unravel a terrifying mystery at this summer camp.
+The game excels with its cinematic presentation, stunning graphics, and solid voice acting from a talented cast.
+Like Until Dawn, the branching choices and butterfly effect system create high replay value, as a choice may lead to one of many different directions, with life and death hanging in the balance.
+Some pacing issues do arise, especially in the more slow-burning parts, but where it matters, The Quarry effectively builds tension and provides an extremely memorable horror experience.
+It is perfect for those who love narrative-driven and choice-heavy games.

 1º - Until Dawn

 Until Dawn is a high-intensity, cinematic horror game that effectively merges well-woven interactive storytelling with very suspenseful gameplay.
 Set in a remote mountain lodge, the game tells the tale of a group of friends whose night of fun turns into a fight for survival against mysterious forces.
 Probably the most outstanding feature of the game is the "butterfly effect" it enforces: every choice is weighted, meaning each subsequent playthrough will be very different.
-Chilling atmosphere with great graphics and a haunting soundtrack that amplifies tension.
-Though some of its characters' dialogues may sound a bit cheesy, Until Dawn's branching narrative and unexpected plot twists make it an experience no horror fan should miss.
+The game features a chilling atmosphere, great graphics, and a haunting soundtrack that amplifies tension.
+Although some of its characters' dialogues may sound a bit cheesy, Until Dawn's branching narrative and unexpected plot twists make it an experience that no horror fan should miss.

 Comments